What is an Outdoor Classroom? Benefits, Ideas and Setup Guide

 Outdoor learning is gaining popularity in early childhood education for a good reason.
 From improved social skills to enhanced brain development, children reap many benefits from spending time in nature.

-Outdoor play allows children to solve problems and figure things out for themselves.
-For example, they may need to work out how to use a piece of playground equipment or figure out the rules of a game.
-The critical thinking and problem-solving skills children develop through outdoor play will help them to succeed in school and later in life.
+Enhanced problem-solving skills: Outdoor play allows children to solve problems and figure things out independently.
+For example, they may need to determine how to use playground equipment or understand game rules.
+The critical thinking and problem-solving skills children develop through outdoor play help them succeed in school and later in life.

-When children explore, use their imaginations, and are active in a new environment outside of their typical classrooms, they tend to be more engaged and motivated to learn new skills.
-Outdoor play helps stimulate learning and builds excitement around different activities.
+Engaged learning: When children explore, use their imaginations, and are active in new environments outside their typical classrooms, they tend to be more engaged and motivated to learn new skills.
+Outdoor play stimulates learning and builds excitement around different activities.

 Teacher and students sitting in a circle on the ground outside, underneath a tree.
 The teacher is reading a book to the children.